 Red lentil flour is not widely available in grocery stores but you can find it online or you can buy red lentils, which ARE widely available, and make you own flour using the dry grains container of a Vitamix or a grain mill.
 I use a Vitamix to grind my lentils and store the flour in a mason jar in the refrigerator.

-The ground flax is clearly visible in the baked crackers and adds to their wholesomeness.
+The ground flax is clearly visible in the Valentine Red Lentil, Beet, and Flax Crackers and adds to their wholesomeness.
 Have a wonderful Valentine’s Day!

 - 2 cups red lentil flour